pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 Parameters:
 - channel (NSString): Channel to retrieve actions from.
-- start (NSNumber): Start timetoken; returned values will be less than start.
+- start (NSNumber): Start timetoken; return values will be less than start.
-- end (NSNumber): End timetoken; returned values will be greater than or equal to end.
+- end (NSNumber): End timetoken; return values will be greater than or equal to end.
 - limit (NSUInteger): Number of actions to return.
-- block (PNFetchMessageActionsCompletionBlock): Completion block.
+- block (PNFetchMessageActionsCompletionBlock)

 ### Sample code